Anyone can be alcoholic. It’s not just the skid row wino. There are many very famous alcoholics.

-“Sugar” Ray Leonard, boxer.
+“Sugar” Ray Leonard.
+Boxer.
 Won gold medal in boxing at the Olympic Games.
-Boxing Hall of Fame.
+International Boxing Hall of Fame.

-Demi Lovato, actor.
-“Barney & Friends,” “Sonny with a Chance,” and “The X Factor.”
+Demi Lovato.
+Actor.
+“Barney & Friends” and “The X Factor.”
 (Real name Demetria Devonne Lovato.)

-Tim McGraw, country music singer, songwriter and actor.
-McGraw has sold over 40 million albums and won three Grammy Awards.
+Tim McGraw.
+Country music singer, songwriter and actor.
+McGraw has sold over 40 million albums.
+He’s also won three Grammy Awards.

-Clyde McPhatter, R&B singer.
-Founder of the group the Drifters.
+Clyde McPhatter.
+R&B singer.
+Founder of The Drifters.

-Mickey Mantle, center fielder and first baseman baseball player.
+Mickey Mantle.
+Center fielder and first baseman baseball player.
 The greatest switch hitter in baseball.
-National Baseball Hall of Fame and elected to the Major League Baseball All-Century Team.
+National Baseball Hall of Fame.
+Elected to the Major League Baseball All-Century Team.